basierend auf Bewertungen

 • plus 3 fatty acid molecules

-This combination is also called "triglycerides" due to the three FA molecules.
-These are broken down by special enzymes, the so-called lipases, into glycerol (which then goes into the blood) and fatty acids.
+This combination is also called “triglycerides” due to the three FS molecules.
+These are produced by special enzymes called Lipases, broken down into glycerol (then goes into the blood) and fatty acids.

 Cis and trans fatty acids

-Trans fatty acids increase the "bad" LDL and lower the "good" HDL cholesterol and thus increase the risk of thrombosis.
-Their incorporation into cell walls leads to a rigid cell membrane and thus impedes organ functions.
+Trans fatty acids increase the “bad” LDL cholesterol and lower the “good” HDL cholesterol and thus increase the tendency to thrombosis.
+Their integration into cell walls leads to a rigid cell membrane and thus hinders organ functions.

-Typical foods that may contain trans fat are: margarine, mayonnaise, cookies, savory snacks, cakes, chocolate filling, candy and convenience foods.
+Typical foods that may contain trans fatty acids are: margarine, mayonnaise, cookies, savory snacks, cakes, chocolate filling, sweets and convenience foods.

-"Artificial trans fats are considered a risk factor for cardiovascular disease.
-Consuming these substances increases the level of LDL cholesterol in the blood.
-They "may not generally be considered safe," the Food and Drug Administration said.
+“Artificial trans fats are considered a risk factor for cardiovascular diseases.
+Consuming these substances increases the amount of LDL cholesterol in the blood.
+They “cannot generally be classified as safe,” said the Food and Drug Administration (FDA).

 Saturated and unsaturated fatty acids